-The Remuneration Committee met twice during 2020.
+The Remuneration Committee met twice during 2021.
 The Remuneration Policy was recommended to the Board.

-The Committee also reviewed its terms of reference and recommended them to the Board.
+The terms of reference for the Remuneration Committee were reviewed by the Board during 2021.

 Risk Management

 HBFI aims to manage risk in an informed and proactive manner, in accordance with its Risk Management Policy and Framework and its Risk Appetite Statement, such that the level of accepted risk is consistent with its underlying business activity, and that HBFI understands and is able to manage or absorb the impact of any risks that may materialise.
 HBFI complies with the risk management provisions of the Code of Practice for the Governance of State Bodies (2016).